 = $27,000 Cost of goods sold

-The cost of goods sold can be fraudulently altered by a number of means in order to change reported profit levels, such as:
+The cost of goods sold can be fraudulently altered in order to change reported profit levels, such as by engaging in the following activities: